letsencrypt/cp-cps/CPS.md

 ### 4.3.1 CA actions during certificate issuance

-Certificates issued by the Root CA require an individual authorized by ISRG to deliberately issue a direct command in order for the Root CA to perform a certificate signing operation.
+Certificates issued by a Root CA require an individual authorized by ISRG to deliberately issue a direct command in order for the Root CA to perform a certificate signing operation.

-The source of a certificate request is confirmed before issuance.
+Certificates issued by an Intermediate CA are confirmed to originate with the same Subscriber who has demonstrated control over the names in the Certificate.
 CA processes are protected from unauthorized modification during certificate issuance.
-Issued certificates are stored in a database and then made available to the Subscriber.
+Issued certificates are stored in a database.

 ### 4.3.2 Notification to subscriber by the CA of issuance of certificate